-Here at Authoritas we have started creating our own Live Industry Reports updates monthly.
+Here at Authoritas we have created our own Live Industry Reports which have data up to June 2020.
 This report is the second in a series of industry reports, our first one being the Travel Industry Report.

 To create our Industry Report, we analysed 3000 keywords in the Consumer Electronics Industry.
 The keywords researched were split into 6 different categories:

 Within the Consumer Electronics Industry, 68% of searches are on mobile, while just 31.9% are on desktop.
 Mobile search has definitely taken over desktop search, especially within the Phones, Appliances and TV and Audio keyword groups.
 There is a lot of competition to rank high and stand out on mobile as 91.4% of position 1 organic rankings appear below the fold with Google dominating these six categories.
 Google owns the majority market share for all categories except for Gaming where their YouTube company has the biggest share.

 Within our study, we found that there are only 32% of searches on desktop, and only 36.7% of 1st organic rankings below the fold on desktop, compared to 91.4% of position 1 organic rankings appearing below the fold on mobile.
 It therefore appears to be easier to rank higher organically on desktop.

 Our recommendations for marketers are to ensure they optimise their site to load quickly on mobile and to review what featured snippets give them the highest possibility of standing out against competitors.

 The report shows that People Also Ask (aside from organic results) are, at the moment, the most prominent SERP result type in the Consumer Electronics Industry.